getcarina/getcarina.com/_posts/2016-04-22-weekly-news-openstack-summit.md

 ### Setting up push-based continuous deployment tutorial

 Continuous deployment is the process of releasing new versions of software in a reliable and automatic way.
-[This tutorial](https://getcarina.com/docs/tutorials/push-based-cd/) will walk you through how to setup an environment for handling continuous deployment on Docker Swarm.
+Jamie's new tutorial will walk you through [how to set up an environment for continuous deployment](https://getcarina.com/docs/tutorials/push-based-cd/) on Docker Swarm

 Read the [Tutorial on push based continuous deployment](https://getcarina.com/docs/tutorials/push-based-cd/).